neelsmith/latin102/docs/checklist/quiz1/index.md

 For each of the following verbs,

 - identify the tense, voice, mood, person, and number.
-- if the form is singular, convert to plural; if the form is plural, convert to singular
+- if the form is finite (*not* an infinitive) and singular, convert to plural; if the form is finite and plural, convert to singular.

 1. petivisset